-If you’re tying the knot in 2021 and looking for fresh, unique ideas for wedding bouquets, the aisle flowers, or perhaps the centerpiece, then you’re on the right page!
+If you’re tying the knot and looking for fresh, unique ideas for wedding bouquets, the aisle flowers, or perhaps the centerpiece, then you’re on the right page!

 That being said, below are nine wedding flower ideas to help you keep inspired, spark your imagination, and unleash your creativity.